 Pic: Dún Laoghaire Lifeboat and crew.
 Christmas Eve, 2018

 A ferocious storm, starkly described as “the most severe of the century”, caused waves to crash over the lighthouse and piers.
-Last March, Storm Emma also let forth vicous waves over the piers that caused terrible damage, but fortunately, the entire country was on a red alert shutdown.
+In March 2018, Storm Emma also unleashed vicious waves over the piers and caused terrible damage, but fortunately, the entire country was on a red alert shutdown.
 Not so in 1895.

 A Finnish ship called the Palmé got into difficulty.
-The lifeboat deployed from Dún Laoghaire to rescue it was destroyed with a single devastating wave.
-Fifteen lifeboat men drowned, their families cruelly struck by grief on what is supposed to be one of the happiest and joyful days of the year.
+Civil Service Number Seven, a lifeboat deployed from Dún Laoghaire to come to its aid was destroyed by a single devastating wave.
+Fifteen lifeboat men drowned, their families cruelly struck by grief on what is supposed to be the happiest day of the year.
 The harbour was littered with debris, wreckage, and bodies.

-As I was making my way down the East Pier, I spotted a seal swimming in the direction of the ceremony.
-Another seal swam on the other side of the pier, around the spot where the Dún Laoghaire lifeboat left wreathes.
+As I was making my way down the East Pier, I spotted a seal swimming towards the ceremony.
+Another seal swam on the other side of the pier, around the exact spot where the Civil Service Number Seven perished.

-There is an old seafaring tradition that claims that a seeing a seal is good luck because they are reincarnated souls that were lost at sea.
-On Christmas Eve, 2018, the 123rd anniversary of fifteen souls lost in the duty of saving lives, I’d like to think there is a little bit of truth in this.
+An old seafaring tradition claims seeing a seal is good luck because they are reincarnated sailors who died at sea.
+Seeing them on Christmas Eve, 2018, on the 123rd anniversary of the Dún Laoghaire Lifeboat Disaster, where fifteen lives were lost in the duty of saving lives, I’d like to think there is some truth in this.

 Ar dheis Dé go raibh a n-anamacha…